 England's Tree of the Year 2017 Shortlist

-These ten trees are the finalists in England's Tree of the Year 2017, an annual search for the nation's best loved tree.
+These ten trees are the finalists in England's Tree of the Year 2017, this year's annual search for the nation's best loved tree was won by the Gilwell Oak.

 Read more about our shortlisted trees below